Gwanghwamun Square: In popular culture

-On 29 November 2009, parts of Sejong-ro were closed to traffic for twelve hours to film lengthy gunfight scenes for Korean Broadcasting System (KBS)'s 2009 spy action television drama series Iris, starring Lee Byung-hun, Kim Tae-hee, Jung Joon-ho, Kim Seung-woo and Kim So-yeon.
-The five lanes along the squaee in front of the Sejong Center for the Performing Arts were closed to traffic from 07:00 to 19:00, while the five lanes on the Kyobo Book Centre side remains open to traffic.
-This marks the first time the Seoul Metropolitan Government has granted permission to blocked traffic along the Square for filming and it is part of Government's plans to promote the city's major tourist attractions; including Cheonggye Stream and Han River.
+On 29 November 2009, parts of Sejong-ro were closed to traffic for twelve hours to film lengthy gunfight scenes for Korean Broadcasting System (KBS)'s 2009 spy action television drama series "Iris," starring Lee Byung-hun, Kim Tae-hee, Jung Joon-ho, Kim Seung-woo and Kim So-yeon.
+The five lanes along the square in front of the Sejong Center for the Performing Arts were closed to traffic from 07:00 to 19:00, while the five lanes on the Kyobo Book Centre side remains open to traffic.
+This marks the first time the Seoul Metropolitan Government has granted permission to block traffic along the square for filming and it is part of the government's plans to promote the city's major tourist attractions, including Cheonggye Stream and Han River.

-On 26 July 2012 at 23:00, boy band Beast held a guerilla concert at the Gwanghwamun end of the sqaure, in front of an audience of 4,000 people.
-It was part of their promotion for their fifth mini album Midnight Sun, and the performance was broadcast on SBS's music show Inkigayo.
+On 26 July 2012 at 23:00, boy band Beast held a guerrilla concert at the Gwanghwamun end of the square in front of an audience of 4,000 people.
+It was part of their promotion for their fifth mini album "Midnight Sun," and the performance was broadcast on SBS's music show "Inkigayo."

-In 2012, the square was used as a filming location for tvN drama Queen and I, where the two lead characters Kim Boong-do and Choi Hee-jin, played by Ji Hyun-woo and Yoo In-na, share a kiss dubbed the 'Gwanghwamun kiss' against the backdrop of Gwanghwamun.
+In 2012, the square was used as a filming location for tvN drama "Queen and I." The two lead characters Kim Boong-do and Choi Hee-jin (played by Ji Hyun-woo and Yoo In-na, respectively) share a kiss dubbed the "Gwanghwamun kiss" against the backdrop of Gwanghwamun.

-Kyuhyun, of boy band Super Junior, used the location as a theme for his 2014 chart-topping single, "At Gwanghwamun", and his label-mate Jo Sung-mo, of TRAX, recorded a live electric guitar cover of the song with Gwanghwamun Gate in the background.
+Kyuhyun, of boy band Super Junior, used the location as a theme for his 2014 chart-topping single, "At Gwanghwamun."
+His label-mate Jo Sung-mo, of TRAX, recorded a live electric guitar cover of the song with Gwanghwamun Gate in the background.